adamfortuno/Training.Python/notes.md

 ### Loops

-Python has three types of loops:
+Python has two types of loops:

-* For-Each
-* For
+* For: behaves like a for-each look in another languages e.g., PowerShell.
-* While
+* While: behaves like While loops in Java or C++

 Execution sytax for each loop is as follows: